Illustrator: H. Tom Hall

 Shanna was optioned for a film, but negotiations fell through when Woodiwiss couldn’t agree with the producers on the vision.
 The romance genre might be different if this mild bodice ripper had been brought to the big screen in the 1970s or early 1980s!

 Final Analysis of Shanna

-To be frank, I preferred Passion’s Chains more than I did Shanna, even though I enjoyed both.
+To be frank, I think I prefer Passion’s Chains more than I did Shanna, even though I enjoyed both.
 Perhaps the word count might have something to do with it.
-Passion’s Chains was 480 pages of standard size font.
+Passion’s Chains was 480 pages in a standard-size font.
 Shanna had teeny-tiny type-face on 666 super-thin pages.

 Ruark was the book’s high point, a charming, good-natured hero determined to have his woman.
 However, I did not understand his obsession with Shanna when he should have focused more on clearing his name.
-Shanna’s a spoiled, petulant brat, although, as I said, I didn’t really mind that.
-I find mean, unlikeable heroines to be more palatable than the shy, milk-and-water types or boring blank slates.
+Shanna’s a spoiled, petulant brat, although, as I said, I didn’t mind that.
+I find mean and unlikeable heroines are more palatable than the shy, milk-and-water types or boring blank slates.

 A woman with surging desires of the spirit, the flesh, and the heart…